We comply with all Law Society of Upper Canada ("LSUC") guidelines respecting the recruitment of students in Toronto.

-We conduct first interviews on the first two days of Interview Week.
+We conduct first interviews on the first day of Interview Week.
 Students should plan to be in Toronto at least until the end of the day on day three of interview week, in case they are invited for follow-up interviews at the firms they have visited.

 We suggest that you schedule your interviews at least two hours apart.
 This will give you some “breathing space” between the interviews to go downstairs, make some notes about the interview you just finished, review your notes for the next firm you are meeting, find the right building and elevator and arrive 5-10 minutes early for your next interview.
 If you are running late for an interview, please call ahead and let the firm know.